Dutch tax breaks under fire after "Paradise Papers" leaks

-AMSTERDAM (Reuters) - Dutch tax breaks to large international companies came under renewed fire on Tuesday after newly leaked documents revealed errors in the drafting of a tax ruling for U.S. consumer goods giant Procter & Gamble (PG.N).
+AMSTERDAM, Nov 7 (Reuters) - Dutch tax breaks to large international companies came under renewed fire on Tuesday after newly leaked documents revealed errors in the drafting of a tax ruling for U.S. consumer goods giant Procter & Gamble.

 Dutch lawmakers demanded a debate on the secret rulings, which specify individual tax breaks for international companies in the Netherlands.
 They also called for a full inquiry into all tax arrangements with multinationals after newspapers reported that rules had been broken in the deal with P&G.